-- 3.5.1 The Proposed Development will clearly make a contribution to the attainment of renewable energy and electricity targets and emissions reduction at both the Scottish and UK levels and the quantification of this contribution would be described. - 3.5.2 The EIA Report will summarise the renewable energy policy framework, but the detail will be provided in a supporting Planning Statement to accompany the Section 36 application which will also make reference to key policy documents such as the Scottish Energy Strategy (2017), the new NPF4, the Onshore Wind Policy Statement (2017) and its Refresh which proposes an onshore wind target of an additional 8-12 GW of additional onshore wind capacity to be delivered by 2030.
+- 3.5.1 The Proposed Development will clearly make a contribution to the attainment of renewable energy and electricity targets and emissions reduction at both the Scottish and UK levels and the quantification of this contribution would be described. - 3.5.2 The EIA Report will summarise the renewable energy policy framework, but the detail will be provided in a supporting Planning Statement to accompany the Section 36 application which will also make reference to key policy documents such as the Scottish Energy Strategy (2017), the new NPF4, and the Onshore Wind Policy Statement (2022).